HarambeeAI/augmented-and-automated-underwriting/README.md

 # Augmented-and-Automated-Underwriting
-A final Year Project about Augmented and Automated  Underwriting in Insurance using Machine Learning
+Augmented and Automated  Underwriting in Insurance using Machine Learning

 ## Project Members
 - Kyaka Herman Ceaser